Analysis | The invasion looking less ‘smart’ daily, Republicans won’t criticize Trump’s Putin praise

 It’s useful to note that, thanks to the nature of the conservative media universe at this point, that Republican officials are asked to contrast themselves with Trump relatively infrequently.
 Fox News host Laura Ingraham was interviewing Trump as the full invasion of Ukraine began; her response wasn’t to challenge Trump but to criticize the “pathetic display" of Ukrainian President Volodymyr Zelensky in calling for Putin to stand down.
 Ingraham was not interested in pointing out how far Trump was over his skis.

 CPAC offered an unusual opportunity for mainstream reporters to speak with a number of Republican officials.
 Robert Costa of CBS News pressed several on Trump’s praise for Putin.
 Sen. Ted Cruz (R-Tex.) told Costa that there “are lots of things President Trump says that I wouldn’t say” — before praising Trump for his approach to Ukraine as president.
-South Dakota Gov. Kristi Noem (R) said that “I don’t think Putin is a dummy.”
+South Dakota Gov. Kristi L. Noem (R) said that “I don’t think Putin is a dummy.”
 Asked if he shared Trump’s assessment of Putin, Sen. Josh Hawley (R-Mo.) said, “We’ll see.
 I mean, I think that Putin thinks he’s smart, for sure.”

 The interaction that generated the most attention came on Sunday, as Sen. Tom Cotton (R-Ark.) appeared on ABC News’s “This Week.”
 Live on air, host George Stephanopoulos repeatedly pressed Cotton to respond to Trump’s comments.
 Cotton demurred.

 “George, you’ve heard what I have to say about Vladimir Putin: that he is a ruthless dictator who’s launched a naked, unprovoked war of aggression,” the senator said.
-“Thankfully, the Ukrainian has anti-tank missiles that President Obama would not supply that we did supply last time Republicans were in charge in Washington.
+“Thankfully, the Ukrainian has antitank missiles that President Obama would not supply that we did supply last time Republicans were in charge in Washington.
 That’s why it’s so urgent that we continue to supply those weapons to Ukraine.”

 “Why can’t you condemn Donald Trump for those comments?”
 Stephanopoulos asked.